-- 1. Annual Internal Audit by Producers - 2.
-Third-Party Independent Audits of Producers - To ensure the accuracy of internal audits made by producers, third-party audits are conducted annually by the U.S. Department of Agriculture Farm Service Agency (USDA-FSA) with inspection agents in over 2,200 offices in agricultural production areas.
+- 1. 95% of U.S. soybean producers participate in the U.S. Farm Program and are subject to audit.
+8 to 11% are audited each year. - 2.
+Annual Internal Audit by Producers - 3.
+Third-Party Independent Audits of Producers To ensure the accuracy of internal audits made by producers, third-party audits are conducted annually by the U.S. Department of Agriculture (USDA) with inspection agents in over 2,800 offices in agricultural production areas.